Adventures in STEM Girls Camp

 Where?
 Min H. Kao Building (directions here), UT Knoxville Campus

 What's the format?
-Students will work with CURENT, NIMBioS, and 4-H for two time slots (morning and afternoon) each, totalling three days of activity.
+Students will work with CURENT and NIMBioS for three days of activities.
 A day-long field trip to a variety of STEM-related UT labs and exhibits is also being planned.
 This day will give students an opportunity to get an on-campus college experience and explore multiple fields of study from a fun perspective.
 Finally, the girls will get a chance to showcase their research and activities during a poster presentation on Friday afternoon.
 Parents, guardians, and family are encouraged to attend the presentations to close out the week.

 What about food?
 Lunch is not provided, so students will be expected to bring a lunch each day (except Friday!).
 Morning and afternoon snacks will be provided each day.
 A pizza lunch will also be provided on Friday.

-Participants in the Adventures in STEM camp will spend equal amounts of time with each of the three groups (CURENT, NIMBioS, 4-H).
+Participants in the Adventures in STEM camp will spend equal amounts of time with both CURENT and NIMBioS.
 Read below to get an idea of what the students will be learning.

 NIMBioS: students will work on biology and math-related projects.
 Activities will also include a tour of NIMBioS's facility and interviews with scientists and mathematicians.

-Most camp activities will take place in UT's newest facility, the Min Kao Electrical Engineering and Computer Science Building.
+Most camp activities will take place in one of UT's newest facilities, the Min Kao Electrical Engineering and Computer Science Building.